Kunming–Haiphong railway: Present state

 and most of the passenger coaches were donated to Myanmar.

 In 2008, passenger service on a small part (37 km long) of the Chinese section of the railway was resumed, but on a very limited scale.
-As of 2012, two daily trains ran from Kunming North railway station on the meter-gauge tracks to Shizui (石咀) Station on the western outskirts of Kunming, and to Wangjiaying (王家营) east of the city.
+As of 2012, two daily trains ran from Kunming North railway station on the metre-gauge tracks to Shizui (石咀) Station on the western outskirts of Kunming, and to Wangjiaying (王家营) east of the city.
 As of 2016, this service still continues, with 2 daily trains to Wangjiaying and one to Shizui.
-In December 2017, in order to leave room for the construction of the Kunming No.4 Metro line, the commuter train service between Shizui and Wangjiaying was terminated again, and parts of the meter gauge railway in the urban area was demolished.
-In 2022, the meter-gauge railway within the Kunming urban area was rebuilt, but no train services were operating on the line as of September 2023.
+In December 2017, in order to leave room for the construction of the Kunming No.4 Metro line, the commuter train service between Shizui and Wangjiaying was terminated again, and parts of the metre gauge railway in the urban area was demolished.
+In 2022, the metre-gauge railway within the Kunming urban area was rebuilt, but no train services were operating on the line as of September 2023.

 Freight service continues to operate throughout the Kunming–Hekou railway.
 Some rolling stock continues to be maintained in working condition.
-According to a 2015 news report, over the seven preceding years, 63 meter gauge flatcars had been refurbished at the Kunming North Station's workshop, for use in transborder container shipping.
+According to a 2015 news report, over the seven preceding years, 63 metre gauge flatcars had been refurbished at the Kunming North Station's workshop, for use in transborder container shipping.
 In 2016, 100 mothballed freight railcars were selected to be refurbished at the Kaiyuan workshop and to be put into use again.

 Among important cargo types moved internationally on this line are chemical fertilizers.
 Since 2015, direct trains have been run from the phosphate fertilizer manufacturers in Kaiyuan to consumers in Vietnam.
 In the opposite direction, sulphur and zinc ore concentrate are imported to China from Vietnam.